Can’t decide between two of the biggest providers in the UK? Here’s how they compare, including what perks each has to offer, and how much they cost…

 Cost

-All that said, you will get more broadband packages to pick from with BT.
-And perks such as the low-priced TNT Sports access via the discovery+ app somewhat justify the higher price-tag.
+All that said, you do get extra perks with BT plans, such as over five million public Wi-Fi hotspots and low-priced TNT Sports access via the discovery+ app.
+All this somewhat justifies BT's higher price tag.

 Average broadband speeds